andrejvi/Design-of-a-boost-converter/README.md

 # Kraftelektronikk_gr_7

+MATLAB Version: R2022b

-Design of a boostconverter in Matlab
+Design of a boostconverter in Matlab and Simulink